specgen-io/docs/spec/models.md

 }
 ```

-Definition of `object` model is a dictionary where each item represents an object field.
-The key of the dictionary item as a field name and value a field type.
+The `object` field is a dictionary where each item represents single field.
+The key of the dictionary item as a field name and value is a field type.

 The example above provides optional model descripton in the form of line comment `# some information about person`.
 This description is used for documentation purposes only.